dpate243/Geo-Distributed-DBMS/README.md

 ## 1. Installation and Setup

-Open docker desktop
+1. Open docker desktop (for windows and mac)

+2. Make sure you get the *.env* file and paste it in the project directory root.

-Open command promt in the project foler
+3. Open command promt in the **project directory root**

-shell:-
+4. shell 1:-

         docker compose up

     It will take up to 5 mins to compose up docker containers (do not close the shell)

-shell:-
+5. shell 2:-

         docker build -t supplyone .
         docker run -it --rm supplyone

-Once you enter the container shell run the main.py file
+6. Once you enter the container in shell 2 run the main.py file

         python main.py

+    *optional args:

+    --path : path to the json containing query in the format {'query':query, 'collection_name': collection}

 ## 2. Trigger Airflow DAG